nopdotcom/sack/README.md

 ## Installation

+  `curl -L https://raw.github.com/zph/sack/master/install.sh | bash -s`

+  It will install two files into `~/bin`.
+One is `sack` the search util and the other is the complimentary `F` which will allow you to instantly edit those files with Vim.

   Sack is unixy, just copy the bin into your $PATH
   To compile a new copy of it: `rake compile`